Salah equals Owen’s Liverpool goal feat against Bournemouth | Goal.com

 GET IN THERE!!!!! pic.twitter.com/fCc3tQqT5m— Liverpool FC (@LFC) March 7, 2020

-The Liverpool attacker has now scored 20 goals for Jurgen Klopp’s men this term across all competitions – a feat which means he has achieved in his last three seasons.
+The Liverpool attacker has now scored 20 goals for Jurgen Klopp’s men this term across all competitions – a feat which he has now achieved in his last three seasons.

 20 - Mohamed Salah is the first @LFC player to score 20+ goals in three consecutive seasons (all competitions) since Michael Owen did so between 2000-01 and 2002-03.
 Score. #LIVBOU— OptaJoe (@OptaJoe) March 7, 2020

-Sadio Mane ensured the reigning European champions went into the halftime break with a 2-1 lead thanks to his 33rd minute effort thanks to Virgil van Dijk’s assist.
+Sadio Mane ensured the reigning European champions went into the half-time break with a 2-1 lead thanks to his 33rd-minute effort following Virgil van Dijk’s assist.

-Salah now boasts of 16 Premier League goals so far as the race for the Golden Boot gets hotter.
-One thing is certain, the ex-Chelsea star will end the season with an EPL winners’ medal as Klopp’s side looks destined to be crowned as champions.
+Salah now boasts of 16 Premier League goals so far as the race for the Golden Boot gets hotter, and is well placed to end the year with a Premier League winner's medal.

-Signed for a fee of £34 million from AS Roma in the summer, the former African Player of the Year has taken to the Premier League like a duck to water, while also spearheading the club’s charge in the Champions League.
+Signed for a fee of £34 million from AS Roma in the summer, the former African Player of the Year has spearheaded the club’s charge in the Champions League.